zenml-io/zenml/docs/book/how-to/model-management-metrics/track-metrics-metadata/attach-metadata-to-a-model.md

 reflects an aggregation or summary of various steps and artifacts in the pipeline.

-{% hint style="info" %}
-You can use the `get_step_context()` function to get fetch the model and model version that the step is using.
-{% endhint %}

 ### Selecting Models with `log_metadata`

-When using `log_metadata` with a model, ZenML provides flexible options to attach metadata accurately:
+When using `log_metadata`, ZenML provides flexible options of attaching metadata to model versions:

+1. **Using `infer_model`**: If used within a step, ZenML will use the step context to infer the model it is using and attach the metadata to it.
-1. **Model Name and Version Provided**: If both a model name and version are provided, ZenML will use these to identify and attach metadata to the specific model version.
+2. **Model Name and Version Provided**: If both a model name and version are provided, ZenML will use these to identify and attach metadata to the specific model version.
-2. **Model Name Only**: If only a model name is provided, ZenML will attach metadata to the latest version of the model.
 3. **Model Version ID Provided**: If a model version ID is directly provided, ZenML will use it to fetch and attach the metadata to that specific model version.